JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Currently users can spam the refresh button, limit it so that this is not possible

 ## Zustand
-- If react query is not enough, use zustand
+- If react query is not enough, use zustand to manage global state

 ##### Image Distortion
 - Currently the left and right sides of the image are being distorted in the result card due to the image being stretched.
-Make sure that the image does not lose quality and is preserved
+Make sure that the image does not lose quality and is preserved #DONE
+#### For now I set the width and height to be the same to keep the aspect ratio, object-contain was distorting the edges

 ## Track component
 - Create a separate track component that will be used in the library and bin #DONE